You built the business. Now it's running you.

 Built by a Team Who's Been There

 Our founder started an online business with eighty-five pounds of stock.
 Twenty years later, it was turning over a million pounds a month.
-He wore every hat -- first fixing problems as they landed, then building systems that let the company outgrow him, then anticipating problems before they arrived.
-That hard-won playbook is now a team of specialists who help founders do what took him twenty years to work out -- in weeks, not decades.
+He wore every hat -- invoice chaser, customer-service fallback, stock firefighter, human router -- then built the systems that let the company outgrow him.
+That hard-won playbook is now a team of specialists who help founders remove the bottlenecks that took him twenty years to work out -- in weeks, not decades.

 Do I need to be technical?